aleguillen/private-aks-app/infra/private-aks/README.md

 # Private AKS Cluster

-Deploying private infrastructure for Azure Kubernetes Services (AKS).
+Deploying private access Azure Kubernetes Services (AKS) cluster.
+On this example we will be using private Azure Container Registry (ACR) with Private Link.
 You can execute this locally or using Azure Pipelines.

 ## Azure Pipelines Setup

-* Create AKS Variable group **aks_dev_vars**.
-Replace variables with your own preferred values, also check for all **<replace-me>** values and update them accordingly.

 * Create ADO Variable group **aks_dev_vars**.
 Replace variables with your own preferred values, also check for all **<replace-me>** values and update them accordingly.
 Create AKS Infra Pipeline [from CLI](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline-cli).
 See [here](/infra/private-aks/azure-pipelines.sh) for full script.
 ```bash